 Putting it all together

 Ad testing is a multi-pronged effort of gathering survey feedback from your customers in order to execute and deliver effective marketing and advertising campaigns.
-Pre-testing your ad concepts using a copy test method can help ensure that you go to market with the best possible ad.
+Pre-testing your ad concepts using a copy testing method can help ensure that you go to market with the best possible ad.
 Then once you are in-market, you should continue to monitor how it is performing in terms of building awareness and perception of your brand.
 A survey program that regularly solicits feedback from customers enables you to learn, gather insight, and make in-market adjustments.
 That way you can get the most out of your advertising dollars and grow your brand.

 If you’re looking for an easy, yet innovative survey and reporting solution to handle everything from ad testing to more complex studies, check out FocusVision Decipher.
 Insights teams from around the world have used Decipher to get to the heart of customer experiences and drive their brands forward.